tbrianjones/ome-docs/DOCUMENTATION.md

 Public Projects Used
 ====================

-We are planning to open source this entire project as part of our Hackathon.
+We are planning to open-source the Online Markdown Editor project as part of our Hackathon.
 We need to do a security audit before hand, however, to ensure we aren't sharing any private information.
-In the mean time, you can view the open sourced projects that we are currently using as part of the Online Markdown Editor.
+In the mean time, you can view the public and open-source projects that we are currently using as part of the Online Markdown Editor.

 - [GitHub API Client](https://github.com/KnpLabs/php-github-api)
 - Markdown Parser: [PHP Markdown Extra Extended](https://github.com/egil/php-markdown-extra-extended)